ttalVlatt/Quarto-Docx-Horizontal-Rule/README.md

 ### To use this filter

-  1. Ensure the Docx-Horizontal-Rule file is in your _extensions
+  1. Ensure the Docx-Horizontal-Rule file is in your _extensions folder

   2. Add the horizontal rule to your markdown